r0kdu5t/Improbability/README.md

 After I cloned to machine on LAN, I added this line.

 ## From LAN client
-Now playing with _markdown_ in this README
+Now playing with _markdown_ in this README.
+Have added some additional files here so I can work on them whilst not at home.
+These include currently,
+* hello.rc
+* filtertest.rc
+* sandbox.rc
+* sendmail.sh
+* sendmailtest.sh
+* test_filter.rc
+* theatrixPostInstall.sh